kpavlis/telco-web-app/README.md

 To run this project locally, you will need:

-- Visual Studio 2019 or later with ASP.NET MVC support
+- Visual Studio 2012 or later with ASP.NET MVC support
-- .NET Framework 4.7.2 or newer
+- .NET Framework 4.7.2
 - SQL Server Express or SQL Server Management Studio (SSMS)
 - A configured local IIS Express environment
 - Access to a database schema compatible with the application (SQL scripts provided if applicable)